How to resize multiple pictures in Windows 7, 8 and 10 without software

-How to Resize Multiple Photos in Windows 7, 8, 8.1 and 10 without Third-party Software
+How to resize multiple photos at once in Windows 7, 8, 8.1 and 10 without third-party software

 Tip: It's easier if all the photos you want to resize are in one folder.

 1. Right-click on your desktop.

 2. Go with the mouse cursor (pointer) to New and then click on Folder.

 3. Type a name for the new folder.
 Choose whatever name you want (the name doesn't matter much).

 4. Go to the photos you want to resize.